 Before your Massachusetts Road Test

 - Review applicant requirements.
-Review the applicant requirements specific to Massachusetts before your road test so that you show up prepared.
-This includes the documents you’ll need to bring, your application, learner’s permit and getting a sponsor.
+Review the application requirements specific to Massachusetts before your road test so that you show up prepared.
+This includes the documents you’ll need to bring, your application, your learner’s permit, and getting a sponsor.

 - Get a sponsor.
 Massachusetts is one of the few states that requires a sponsor.
-That means bring along a friend, family member or someone who can be in the car with you while you test (along with the RMV-certified tester).
-The sponsor must be at least 21, been driving for over a year and have a valid U.S. Driver’s License.
-If you dont have a sponsor yet, YoGov has drivers who can accompany you on your road test.
+That means bring along a friend, family member, or someone who can be in the car with you while you test (along with the RMV-certified tester).
+The sponsor must be at least 21, been driving for over a year, and have a valid U.S. Driver’s License.
+If you don't have a sponsor yet, Skip has drivers who can accompany you on your road test.

 - Review vehicle requirements.
-Make sure you car meets all of the necessary test requirements.
+Make sure your car meets all of the necessary test requirements.
 One of the Massachusetts-specific requirements is that your vehicle must have a hand brake on the center console.
-If not, you wont be allowed to test.
+If not, you won't be allowed to test.
 Your car must also have a valid registration and current inspection sticker.
 Here is the Massachusetts full list of requirements for your reference.
-If your car does not meet these state requirements, YoGov has a cars and drivers for you to use for your test.
+If your car does not meet these state requirements, Skip has cars and drivers for you to use for your test.

 During Your Massachusetts Road Test

 - Take a few deep breaths.
-This will help you feel more calm, present and relaxed--the ideal state for testing.
-A calm state will help you make better judgement calls and help you remember everything you’ve practiced.
+This will help you feel more calm, present, and relaxed--the ideal state for testing.
+A calm state will help you make better judgment calls and help you remember everything you’ve practiced.

 - Know your hand signals.
-Left, Right, Slow Down and Stop.
+Left, Right, Slow Down, and Stop.
 The Massachusetts RMV examiner will ask these before you even get in the car, so make sure to review these.
 We’ve seen people not be able to test because they didn’t know these.
-Here’s a quick video of one of our Massachusetts YoGov concierges reviewing hand signals and everything that’s on the Massachusetts road test.
+Here’s a quick video of one of our Massachusetts Skip concierges reviewing hand signals and everything that’s on the Massachusetts road test.

 - Remember the E-brake.
 You'll be asked to use your center console e-brake during the test, so make sure to un-brake afterwords.
 We've seen a lot of people forget to do this and get an immediate fail.